 Learn Better: Mastering the Skills for Success in Life, Business, and School by Ulrich Boser.
 (Written by a science journalist, this book presents an integrated approach to the science of learning and memory.
 Geared toward a general audience, key principles from cognitive science, including retrieval practice, are explored from a variety of perspectives and everyday settings.)

 How We Learn: The Surprising Truth About When, Where, and Why It Happens by Benedict Carey.
 (Written by a science journalist, this book presents an engaging introduction to the science of memory.
 Geared toward a general audience, the author summarizes landmark research findings from cognitive science and he includes a chapter specific to retrieval practice.)

 Organizing Instruction and Study to Improve Student Learning by Hal Pashler and colleagues, funded by the Institute of Education Sciences.
-(Written by cognitive scientists and a K-12 teacher, this comprehensive guide includes recommendations about evidence-based cognitive strategies to improve learning.
-Note that recent research, reviewed in the first Brief Article below, has provided additional insight into the level of evidence for each recommendation.)
+(Written by cognitive scientists and a K-12 teacher, this comprehensive guide includes recommendations about evidence-based cognitive strategies to improve learning.)

 Do you have a recommendation for a book, article, or additional resource about retrieval practice?
 Please let us know!